hatranNZ/hatran_mechanical_engineer/projects.md

 </figure>

 ### Project Overview
-Design a custom drill machine for geotechical purposes to meet specific operational and structural requirements:
+Design a custom drill machine for geotechnical purposes to meet specific operational and structural requirements:
 - Addition of a 1.5 m folding mast extension to the original mast, capable of folding up during operation and down during transport.
 - Redesign of the two rear stabilizer legs to allow rotation to specified angles instead of being fixed as in the original model.
 - Development of a manually ratatable control console for improved operator accessibility.